temt-ceo/HowToStartBlsquiWallet/README.md

 Blsqui is the Semantic Layer for the Flow blockchain.
 We solve the "Black Box" transaction problem by translating complex Cadence execution into human-readable, visually verified digital assets.
 Built for the Cadence 1.0 (Crescendo) era, Blsqui is engineered to be the secure gateway for the next generation of global eSports.

 ### 🛠 Strategic Architecture
-Designed for engineers who demand both performance and provenance.

 Semantic Authorization: Leverages FLIX (Flow Interaction Templates) to provide players with real-time, visual verification of transaction intent—eliminating blind signing.

 Multi-Network Cryptography: Adaptive support for NIST-standard hashing (SHA2-256 / SHA3-256) and dual-curve signatures (P256 and secp256k1) to ensure Mainnet compliance.